aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 ## Overview of SageMaker domain, user profiles, and execution roles

 ### Domain
-An [SageMaker domain](https://docs.aws.amazon.com/sagemaker/latest/dg/sm-domain.html) consists of an associated Amazon Elastic File System (Amazon EFS) volume; a list of authorized users; and a variety of security, application, policy, and Amazon Virtual Private Cloud (Amazon VPC) configurations.
+A [SageMaker domain](https://docs.aws.amazon.com/sagemaker/latest/dg/sm-domain.html) consists of an associated Amazon Elastic File System (Amazon EFS) volume; a list of authorized users; and a variety of security, application, policy, and Amazon Virtual Private Cloud (Amazon VPC) configurations.

+Refer to the [Dive deep into Amazon SageMaker Studio Notebooks architecture](https://aws.amazon.com/blogs/machine-learning/dive-deep-into-amazon-sagemaker-studio-notebook-architecture/) blog post for in-depth overview of SageMaker domain and Studio architecture.

 ### User profile
 A [user profile](https://docs.aws.amazon.com/sagemaker/latest/dg/domain-user-profile.html) represents a single user within a Domain.
 It is the main way to reference a user for the purposes of sharing, reporting, and other user-oriented features.
 This entity is created when a user onboards the Amazon SageMaker Domain.